 These collections were formed to support the theological and pastoral work of English parish churches.

-Originally the property of the Rev John Shaw, this library was bequeathed by him to the parish of Bengeworth, Evesham, in 1854.
+Originally the property of the Reverend John Shaw, this library was bequeathed by him to the parish of Bengeworth, Evesham, Worcestershire in 1854.
 It consists mainly of theological and classical works from the sixteenth to nineteenth centuries.

 There are several notable Hebrew Bibles, including:

 - Sefer Ketuvium [c1566], printed in Antwerp by the great Renaissance scholar Christopher Plantin